-Another after-dinner drink from the same era is the Godfather cocktail.
-The Godfather has a very similar approach.
-The only difference is the base spirit as the Godfather usually bases on smokey Scotch Whiskey instead of Cognac.
+Another after-dinner drink from the same era is the Godfather cocktail, which has a very similar approach - two ingredients & named after a movie.
+The only difference is the base spirit since the Godfather is based on smokey Scotch Whiskey instead of Cognac.

 History of the French Connection

 So far, so good.
-But sadly, we do not know who actually invented the French Connection drink.
+However, we do not know who actually invented the French Connection drink.
 There's hardly any information on by whom or how the cocktail got made for the first time.
-It just appeared out of nowhere.
+It seems like it just appeared out of nowhere.

-And for those of you thinking that the French Connection is just a riff on the Godfather with a different base spirit.
-In fact, it is the other way round.
-As explained above, the drink already existed when the legendary Godfather movie was released.
-But as more people are familiar with the Whiskey-based Godfather, the French Connection is often wrongfully regarded as a copycat drink.
+And for those thinking that the French Connection is just a riff on the Godfather with a different base spirit.
+In fact, it is the other way around.
+The drink already existed when the legendary Godfather movie was released.

 - 2 oz Cognac